-In the past, when taking out a mortgage for a new flat or house you were looking to buy, you might have popped into your local bank for a chat.
+In the past when you needed a mortgage to buy a new flat or house, you might have popped into your local bank for a chat.

 What does a mortgage broker do?